jimmyangel/hildemorin/content/about/_index.md

   studio</a> and at other venues, promoting the use of free form techniques in the construction of art quilts.
 artistpublications:
+  - publication: >-
-  - publication: 2019 - Curated Quilts – House – Issue No. 6
+      2019 - Curated Quilts – House – Issue No. 6, 2019 - SAQA Art Quilt
+      Quarterly Issue No.15
   - publication: '2018 - SAQA Journal – Featured Artist - Volume 28, No.1'
   - publication: 2018 - SAQA Art Quilt Quarterly Issue No.13
   - publication: 2017 - SAQA Art Quilt Quarterly Issue No. 9
   - publication: 2016 - SAQA Portfolio 23
   - publication: 2015 - 1000 Quilt Inspirations - Sandra Sider
-  - publication: 2014 - VISIONS Art Museum 2014 Catalog - The Sky Is The Limit
+  - publication: 2014 - VISIONS Art Museum - The Sky Is The Limit
   - publication: 2014 - Machine Quilting Unlimited - CityScape GALLERY
   - publication: 2012 - SAQA Journal - MEMBER GALLERY - Cities and Villages - Fall 2012
   - publication: 2009 - QUILTING ARTS MAGAZINE - August/September 2009